 - Cryosurgery.
-Liquid nitrogen "freezes" the surface skin, which causes some skin redness until the area is replaced by new skin.
+Liquid nitrogen "freezes" the surface skin, which causes some skin redness and sometimes blistering until the area is replaced by new skin.
 This is the most commonly used treatment for actinic keratosis.
 It is a quick office procedure.

 - Surgical removal and biopsy.
 The lesion may be removed and examined if there is a possibility it has become cancerous.

 - Chemotherapy.
-A topical cancer medicine called fluorouracil is applied to the skin lesion or the entire sun-damaged area.
+A topical cancer medicinal cream called fluorouracil is applied to the skin lesion or the entire sun-damaged area.
 It takes around 4 to 6 weeks to work.
 Usually the skin turns red and blisters before new skin appears.

 - Photodynamic therapy.
 A chemical is applied to the skin.
 Then the skin is exposed to a light that activates the chemical to destroy the abnormal skin cells.
 There can be burning, stinging, and changes in pigmentation of the skin.

 - Chemical peel.
 A chemical solution is applied to the skin to cause blistering and peeling away of the actinic keratoses.
 Temporary redness and swelling will likely occur.